telantix/botcord/certifiaction program.md

 + No misleading content
 + Bot in a minimum of 25 servers

-Once you meet the requirements, you must open a **ticket** in the Discord server. ([here](https://discord.com/channels/731647189079556097/746025954832285726)) Click on the **Bot-Certication** Mail icon to start a ticket.
+Once you meet the requirements, you must open a **ticket** in the Discord server. ([here](https://discord.com/channels/@me/746168536078221352)) message anything to start a ticket.
 Staff will help **certifiy your bot**.
 Your bot has a better chance to be certified if they meet the requirments listed above.
 You must be a certified developer to certify your bot.
 (Section Developer Certification)

 ### Bot Certification Perks
 + Special Role